 Internal control objective Yes No. Not covered A. Appropriate accounting records have been properly kept throughout the financial year.
-190 Covered expenditure was approved and VAT was appropriately accounted for s, all C. This authority assessed the significant risks to achieving its objectives and reviewed the adof arrangements to manage these.
-D. The precept or rates requirement resulted from an adequate budgetary process; progress the budget was regularly monitored; and reserves were appropriate.
-Expected income was fully received, based on correct prices, properly recorded and promp banked; and VAT was appropriately accounted for.
-1 3 F. Petty cash payments were properly supported by receipts, all petty cash expenditure was a and VAT appropriately accounted for. approved Tax I G. Salaries to employees and allowances to members were paid in accordance with this authority's approvals, and PAYE and NI requirements were properly applied.
-H. Asset and investments registers were complete and accurate and properly maintained. 大量状态 I. Periodic bank account reconciliations were properly carried out during the year.
-V Accounting statements prepared during the year were prepared on the correct accounting basis (receipt and payments or income and expenditure) agreed to the trail from underlying records and where appropriate debtors and creditors were proposity records. te audit exemption criteria and correctly declared itself exempt.
-(If the authority had a limited assurance review in 2021/22, it met the exemption criteria and correctly declared itself exempt.
-(If the authority had a limited assurance review of its 2021/22 AGAR tick "not covered") ne nce / The authority published the required information on a website/webpage up to date at the time internal audit in accordance with the relevant legislation. e of the In the year covered by this AGAR, the authority correctly provided for a period for the exercise public rights as required by the Accounts and Audit Regulations (during the 2022-23 AGAR per public rights in relation to the 2021-22 AGAR evidenced by a notice on the website and/authority approved minutes confirming the dates set). e of The authority has complied with the publication requirements for 2021/22 AGAR (see AGAR Page 1 Guidance Notes). .
-(For local councils only) -2 C 2 C 4 Trust funds (including charitable) - The council met its responsibilities as a trustee.
-Yes No Not applicable Table other rick areas it at 15 at a second rick its responsionates as a trustee. any other risk areas identified by this authority adequate controls existed (list any other risk area as on separate sh eets if n eeded). te(s) internal audit undertaken Name of person who c 7/08/2023 CHANGE OF THE REPORT OF THE PER PRINTER nature of person who lied out the internal audit 017/04/ 1
+162 INO.
+Covered expenditure was approved and VAT was appropriately accounted for 1 C. This authority assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these.
+D. The precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate.
+V Expected income was fully received, based on correct prices, properly recorded and promptly banked; and VAT was appropriately accounted for.
+1 Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT appropriately accounted for.
+73 4 476 G. Salaries to employees and allowances to members were paid in accordance with this authority's approvals, and PAYE and NI requirements were properly applied.
+I. Asset and investments registers were complete and accurate and properly maintained.
+KELL S Periodic bank account reconciliations were properly carried out during the year.
+1 ALL!
+Accounting statements prepared during the year warm arranged out during the year.
+1 Accounting statements prepared during the year were prepared on the correct accounting basis (receipt and payments or income and expenditure), agreed to the cash book, supported by an adequate audit trail from underlying records and where appropriate debtors and creditors were properly recorded.
+V If the authority certified itself as exempt from a limited assurance review in 2021/22, it met the exemption criteria and correctly declared itself exempt.
+(If the authority had a limited assurance review of its 2021/22 AGAR tick "not covered") The authority published the required information on a website/webpage up to date at the time of the internal audit in accordance with the relevant legislation.
+1 In the year covered by this AGAR, the authority correctly provided for a period for the exercise of public rights as required by the Accounts and Audit Regulations (during the 2022-23 AGAR period, were public rights in relation to the 2021-22 AGAR evidenced by a notice on the website and/or authority approved minutes confirming the dates set).
+1 The authority has complied with the publication requirements for 2021/22 AGAR (see AGAR Page 1 Guidance Notes).
+V (For local councils only) 200 Trust funds (including charitable) - The council met its responsibilities as a trustee.
+Yes N o Not applicable the other side and the second state as a trustee. ai menin any other risk areas identified by this authority adequate controls existed (list any other risk areas on se parate she ets if n eeded). (s) internal audit undertaken Name of person who carried o OS/2023 OF THE CALIEN EL ROB rnai au BiNS Cir. ature of person who 17/04/2